blockchainsllc/in3-docs/docs/api-cmd.rst

 *****************

 Incubed can be used as a comandline-util or as tool in bash-scripts.
-This tool will execute a json-rpc reauest and write the result to std out.
+This tool will execute a json-rpc request and write the result to std out.

 Usage
 #####